tacotrimbach/Getting-and-Cleaning-Data-Course-Project/CODEBOOK.md

 This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

+## run_analysis.R implements the above steps:

+* Requires reshape2 library.
+* Load both test and train data
+* Add features and activity labels
+* Merge the datasets
+* Extract the mean and standard deviation per Subject per Activity from the dataset
+* Clean up the data
+* Create a tidy dataset